KhoabuHtiG/ATM/README.md

-# ATM
+# ATM SIMULATING
-An ATM simulating.
-This is just a train project, so there are still lots of needed improvements.
+An ATM simulator.
+This is a train project, so there are still lots of needed improvements.
 Thank you.